Motor neurone disease (MND) is an uncommon condition that affects the brain and nerves. It causes weakness that gets worse over time.

 Having a close relative with motor neurone disease, or a related condition called frontotemporal dementia, can sometimes mean you're more likely to get it.

 But it does not run in families in most cases.

 When to see a GP

-- a close relative has motor neurone disease or frontotemporal dementia and you're worried you may be at risk of it – they may refer you to a genetic counsellor to talk about your risk and any tests you can have
+You should also see a GP if a close relative has motor neurone disease or frontotemporal dementia and you're worried you may be at risk of it.
+The GP may refer you for genetic counselling to talk about your risk and the tests you can have.

 Tests and diagnosis